zavoybrown/python-challenge/README.md

 - Greatest increase in profit and date
 - Greatest decrease in profit and date

-The exported .txt file is sent to the resources folder.
+The exported .txt file is sent to the Analysis folder.

 ## pypoll challenge